centrahq/api-documentation/user/pages/03.fe-development/03.gotchas/docs.md

 ---
 title: Things to look out for in FE development
 altTitle: Front End gotchas
-excerpt: All the small details that will make your work on the Centra Front End easier
+excerpt: All the small details that will make your Centra Front End development easier.
 taxonomy:
   category: docs
 ---